 Continue with the hull planking below the previously placed planks following the steps described above.
-Take particular note and care with bending the planks onto the transom-Photo 40.
-Use bull dog clips to hold the planks together while the glue sets-Photo 41.
+Take particular note and care with bending the planks onto the transom as shown.
+Use bull dog clips to hold the planks together while the glue sets.
 When fixing the planks to the hull apply glue to the bulkhead frames as well as along the length of the previously placed plank.
 This will add strength to the whole finished hull.

-Modellers Shipyard-HMS Supply 1759 Building Instructions Copyright 2013 ©
+Modellers Shipyard-HMS Supply 1759 Building Instructions V2.0 Copyright 2024 ©

 Counter Area: After you have fixed a total of 6 planks down from the deck level on each side of the hull it is time to tidy up the counters in transom area.
 Use a sharp blade to remove the over hang of the first few planks fitted.
-As planks will be fitted later laterally across the counters to cover this area make sure to leave the side planks approximately 2mm proud of the external counter so any end grain will be concealed-Photos 42, 43 & 44.
-Next trim off the excess plank where they come over the base of wing transom-Photo 44.
+As planks will be fitted later laterally across the counters to cover this area make sure to leave the side planks approximately 2mm proud of the external counter so any end grain will be concealed as shown.
+Next trim off the excess plank where they come over the base of wing transom as shown.